kylecrawshaw/kylecrawshaw/README.md

 # About:
 Currently working at the Federal Reserve Bank of Boston on Project Hamilton.
 My work is focused on researching the infrastructure required to run a multi-region distributed CBDC.

+## Currently Learning
+- Go: learning to build Kubernetes Operators in Go
+- Rust: fascinated by development efficiencies and guardrails provided the Rust compiler

+## Languages:
+- Python: highest level of proficiency and have built multiple critical path applications using FastAPI, Typer, Flask, and Django.
+- Swift: built a MacOS desktop application to manage Imagr manifests.

 # :fire: My Stats :
 [![GitHub Streak](http://github-readme-streak-stats.herokuapp.com?user=kylecrawshaw&theme=dark&background=000000)](https://git.io/streak-stats)